scurid-inc/docs/docs/server/flags.md

 # Command-line flags

-Table of server flags defined in flag.go with defaults.
+Flags to help you configure the server at startup.
+These flags can be set in the command line when starting the server.

 | Flag | Default | Description                                                                                                 |
 |---|---|-------------------------------------------------------------------------------------------------------------|